Informed Consent for Treatment at CAPS

 If you arrive more than 10 minutes late for any CAPS appointment, it may be rescheduled.

-If you need to cancel an appointment, please either call CAPS at (804) 289-8119, or email caps@richmond.edu as soon as you know that you will need to reschedule so we can offer that time to another student.
-At minimum, please notify CAPS of your need to cancel with in 24 hours of your appointment if possible.
+If you need to cancel an appointment, please either call CAPS at (804) 289-8119, email caps@richmond.edu, or email your clinician as soon as you know that you will need to reschedule so we can offer that time to another student.
+At minimum, please notify CAPS of your need to cancel within 24 hours of your appointment if possible.
+If you no show or cancel an appointment, it is your responsibility to reach out to the CAPS office or directly to your clinician to reschedule.

 If you cancel your first appointment of the year with CAPS less than two hours prior to the start of the appointment two or more times, you may be referred to an off-campus provider.